Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: Introduction

 Where $\textsc{Opt}(\mathcal{J})$ denotes the value of the optimal offline solution on a sequence of jobs $\mathcal{J}=(J_1,\ldots, J_n)$, and $\textsc{Alg}(\mathcal{J})$ is the value of the algorithm on that same set of jobs.

 In general, the inclusion of an announcement time does not necessarily help us against an adversary relative to a model where jobs are announced at their release times.
-Since giving advance notice $a_i < r_i$ does not impact the value of the optimal offline solution (which knows about every job from the very beginning), an adversary designing the sequence of jobs $\mathcal{J}$ can always make an algorithm perform worst by making $a_i = r_i$ without impacting the optimal solution.
+Since announcing a job \(J_i\) such that \(a_i < r_i\) does not impact the value of the optimal offline solution (which knows about every job from the very beginning), an adversary designing the sequence of jobs $\mathcal{J}$ can always make an algorithm perform worse by making $a_i = r_i$ without impacting the optimal solution.
 We therefore need to place a restriction on the value of $a_i$ to allow our algorithms to be able to reliably use it.

-\begin{definition} We say that a job $J$ has $t$-advance-notice for some constant $t\in \mathbb{R}_{\geq 0}$ if $(r_i - a_i) \geq t\cdot p_i$. \end{definition} Since jobs are designed by an adversary and giving an earlier $a_i$ only benefits an online algorithm without changing the optimum, we can assume in most instances that $(r_i - a_i) = t\cdot p_i$ (the adversary does not give any more early notice than what is strictly required).
+\begin{definition} A job \(J\) has \(t\)-advance-notice for some constant \(t\in \mathbb{R}_{\geq 0}\) if \((r_i - a_i) \geq t\cdot p_i\).
+An input sequence has \(t\)-advance-notice if all jobs in it have \(t\)-advance-notice. \end{definition} Since jobs are designed by an adversary and giving an earlier $a_i$ only benefits an online algorithm without changing the optimum, we can assume in most instances that $(r_i - a_i) = t\cdot p_i$ (the adversary does not give any more early notice than what is strictly required).
+In particular, the model without announcement times is the same as a model in which all input sequences have \(0\)-advance-notice.
+To emphasize this fact, we sometimes say an input sequence or a job \(J_k\) have \emph{strictly} \(t\)-advance-notice if \((r_i - a_i) = t\cdot p_i\) for all \(i\) or for \(i=k\) respectively.
+We say an input sequence has \emph{no advance notice} if it has strictly \(0\)-advance-notice. \begin{remark} If an input sequence has \(t\)-advance-notice it also has \(t'\)-advance-notice for all \(t' \leq t\). \end{remark}